Scott Darling: Chicago Blackhawks

 On July 1, 2014, the Chicago Blackhawks signed Darling as a free agent to his first NHL contract on a one-year deal.
 Darling made his NHL debut on October 26, 2014, against the Ottawa Senators, making 32 saves in the 2–1 win.
 He became the first former Southern Professional Hockey League (SPHL) player to play in an NHL game.
-On November 1, 2014, it was announced Darling had been reassigned to the Blackhawks' AHL affiliate, the Rockford IceHogs, following starting goaltender Corey Crawford's recovery from an upper-body injury.
+On November 1, 2014, it was announced Darling had been reassigned to the Blackhawks' AHL affiliate, the Rockford IceHogs, following starting goaltender Corey Crawford's recovery from an undisclosed upper-body injury.
 However, Darling was recalled two weeks later, on November 15, 2014.
 On February 22, 2015, Darling was promoted from Rockford and placed onto Chicago's NHL roster, replacing Antti Raanta as the team's backup goaltender, who himself was demoted to Rockford.
 The Blackhawks also signed Darling to a two-year contract extension.
-On March 18, 2015, Darling recorded his first NHL shutout in a Blackhawks' victory over the New York Rangers.
+On March 18, 2015, Darling recorded his first NHL shutout in a Blackhawks' 1–0 victory over the New York Rangers.
 On April 15, 2015, Darling recorded his first playoff win after replacing Crawford in net, making 42 saves, with the Blackhawks defeating the Nashville Predators 4–3 in double overtime.
 Darling set an NHL record in his debut for the longest relief appearance without allowing a goal (67:44), as well as the most saves in relief without allowing a goal (42).
 On June 15, 2015, Darling became the first Chicago-area native player to win a Stanley Cup with the Blackhawks.